 Assad and Putin are revered in the world of faux-leftism as “anti-imperialists”, so their heinous crimes are excused for not fitting into the false paradigm of “the west” being inherently evil and “the east” being benevolent.
 You would have thought that this primitive mentality would have died out at the end of the Cold War, but it’s still alive and kicking in any number of Palestinian and leftist circles.
 Assad can rape, torture, murder and bomb anyone he wants.
 Why?
 “Duhhh… Because he’s an anti-imperialist!”
 Even though he really, really isn’t… Unless helping the US torture prisoners and inviting Russia to occupy his country count as some form of anti-imperialism.
 “Anti-imperialism” and “pro-Palestine” have become meaningless buzzwords used to condemn western aggression while simultaneously providing a perverse justification for the aggression of Russia and its allies.

 The most odious manifestation of the disdain shown by both the left and the right for Syrian civilians (as opposed to their reverence for Assad) are their efforts to smear and defame the White Helmets, the rescue organisation dedicated to recovering the dead and wounded that have become trapped under the rubble following regime airstrikes and bombings.
 Max Blumenthal recently dedicated a whole article to defaming the organisation, despite having opposed Assad in the past (and once resigned from al-Akbar due to its pro-regime views).
 He seems to have changed his views depending on their profitability.
-Which makes him no different from Ben Norton, who supported the demands of Syrians for freedom until he got his comfy job at Salon.
+Which makes him no different from Ben Norton, who once opposed Assad… Until he got his comfy job at Salon.
 Below are some examples of crude propaganda produced by “Assadists”.

 For many people, their sense of humanity depends on their political positions and outlook.
 Most self-proclaimed “activists” focused on Palestine only weep for Palestinians when they’re the victims of Israel, and not when they’re the victims of their favourite “anti-imperialist” pin-ups in Damascus, Tehran and elsewhere.